-You know what else really makes me happy?
+You know, what else really makes me happy?
 It is the director’s next colossal project.
-It is none other than Denis Vileneuve himself who helms the Blade Runner sequel with Jared Leto and Harrison Ford in the vanguard.
+It is none other than Denis Villeneuve himself who helms the Blade Runner sequel with Jared Leto and Harrison Ford in the vanguard.
 Can’t wait for that one as well.

 You can check out the trailer of Arrival movie here: